-Finite state and Constraint Grammar based analysers, proofing tools and other resources
+Finite state and Constraint Grammar based analysers, proofing tools and language resources for the Livvi Karelian language

-The morphological analyses of wordforms of Livvi are presented in this system in terms of following symbols.
+The morphological analyses of wordforms of Livvi Karelian are presented in this system in terms of following symbols.
 (It is highly suggested to follow existing standards when adding new tags).

 The parts-of-speech are: